chef-boneyard/chef-rfc/new/rfc-process.md

 1. Metadata – Yaml frontmatter including the RFC ID number, author(s), status, and type.
-2. Abstract – A short (~200 word) description of the technical issue being addressed.
+2. Description – A short (~200 word) description of the technical issue being addressed.
 3. Specification – The technical specification should describe the new feature or enhancement being proposed.
 This includes any DSL or server API changes.